MagicInUse/Automobile-Workshop/README.md

-# Project Title
+# Automobile Workshop
-Automobile Workshop
+Code Challenge 08

-# Description
+## Description

 A fun NodeJS CLI app for creating and modifying vehicles in a shop.
 Then take them out for a spin!
 Part of Challenge 08 in our Bootcamp.